-~ Preserve Original Size on Import or Export of Disk Image File

-Minimize Disk Image File on Import or Export

-Minimize Then Add 10%

-Minimize Then Add 20%

-Minimize Then Add 50%

-Expand Original Size by 10%

-Expand Original Size by 20%

-Expand Original Size by 50%
+Preserve Original Size on Import or Export of Disk I mage File Minimize Disk Image File on Import or Export Minimize Then Add 10% Note Ves the nu nher Minimize Then Add 20% in thesize file is in Minimize Then Add 50% sectors, not megab ytes.
+Expand Original Size by 10% This was done to pro vide Expand Original Size by 20% subcatalog is import ed to Expand Original Size by 50% a Macintosh and then This control late you influence the size of Disk Image compute sectors f megabytes multiply from the size of subcatalogs that are created on the Synclavier® when a Disk Image File is exported as a subcatalog.

 This control lets you influence the size of Disk Image Files that are created on the Macintosh when a device (W0: or W1:) or subcatalog is imported.
-Additionally, it influences the size of subcatalogs that are created on the Synclavier® when a Disk Image File is exported as a subcatalog.
+Additionally, it influences the